qzagarese/hyaline-dto/README.md

 ###One more thing
 Hyaline works pretty well when it comes to create DTOs, but it is basically a tool that accepts stuff with annotations and spits out new types, so you can imagine a lot of possible scenarios (what about dynamic pojo validation or dynamic persistence mappings?).
 Imagination is the limit :-)

+##Where to go from here?

+The [Getting started](https://github.com/Bluesoul/hyaline-dto/wiki/Getting-started) page is probably the best place :-) You can also give a look at the [Spring boot example](https://github.com/Bluesoul/hyaline-dto/tree/master/hyaline-dto-examples) to see Hyaline in action!

 ## How to use it

 A simple Maven dependency: